KawtharMu/Sales-Data-Analysis-ETL/README.md

 # Sales-Data-Analysis
 ### Overview
 In this project, I used an SQL Dump found on GitHub, which contains data about an India-based company’s customers, markets, products, and transactions.
-This project’s objective was to create a dashboard that would allow managers in the company to gain insights into sales performance and make decisions based on that, where the end goal is increasing sales.
+This project’s objective was to create a dashboard that would allow managers in the company to gain insights into sales performance and make decisions based on that, where the end goal is increasing sales.<br>
 Before beginning, defining the metrics and KPIs is crucial to getting the most out of the data in hand, so the questions we need to answer are:
 1. What’s the company’s revenue growth over time?
 2. What’s the revenue from each specific client?